zyzisastudyreallyhardguy/LLM4SD/README.md

 The summarized rules are stored under the summarized_inference_rules folder. --> The purpose of this step is to drop duplicate rules.

 👉: "**Automatic Code Generation & Evaluation**", this step will call python auto_gen_and_eval.py This step will automatically generate the code using GPT-4 and run experiments to get the model performance.
-Please note that, in practice, human experts would review the code before usage.
+Human experts can review the code before usage.
 However, even with automatic code generation and direct evaluation, the code achieves pretty much the same performance.

 **📓Notes:** We have also provided **an advanced automatic code generation tool** based on the newly released **OpenAI Assistant**.
 If you are interested in trying the assistant version of code generation, please check out the "code_gen.py" and "eval.py" files in the folder "LLM4SD-gpt4-demo".